Randy Jackson (Jacksons singer): Rhythm Nation Records

-Randy is currently a partner with his sister, Janet Jackson, at her independent record label Rhythm Nation Records.
-On August 16, 2018, Randy and Janet announced that Rhythm Nation Records was partnering with an independent music publisher, distributor, and label Cinq Music.
-On August 17, 2018, Janet Jackson's "Made for Now" was released, co-written by Randy.
+Jackson is currently a partner with his sister, Janet Jackson, at her independent record label Rhythm Nation Records.
+The label has only released a handful of recordings, all by Janet.
+The Unbreakable album came out in 2015 along with a few accompanying singles.
+As of 2026, this is her most recent album.

+On August 16, 2018, Randy and Janet announced that Rhythm Nation Records was partnering with an independent music publisher, distributor and label Cinq Music Group.
+On August 17, 2018, the label released Janet Jackson's one-off non-album single "Made for Now" (featuring Daddy Yankee), on which Randy got a co-writing credit, alongside Janet herself and a half-dozen other contributors.

 Personal life

 Family

 In the 1980s, Jackson dated Bernadette Swann (née Robi), Lynn Swann's ex-wife.
-Swann alleged that Jackson was physically abusive, so she sought refuge at the home of her friend Tina Turner (Swann previously dated Turner's son).
+Swann alleged that Jackson was physically abusive, so she sought refuge at the home of her friend Tina Turner (Swann previously dated Turner's son Craig).
 Turner shot at Jackson after he broke into her home to see Swann.
 Turner decided not to press charges in order to avoid bad press.

 In 1986, Jackson met Alejandra Oaziaza.
 They dated for several years, and have two children together, born in 1989 and 1992.

-Oaziaza married and divorced Randy Jackson's brother Jermaine Jackson.
+Oaziaza later married and divorced Randy Jackson's brother Jermaine Jackson.
 Randy Jackson married Eliza Shaffy in August 1989; they divorced in 1992.
 They have one daughter together born in 1990.

 Michael Jackson's memorial

 Michael Jackson's memorial service was held at the Staples Center on Tuesday, July 7, 2009.
-To honor him, Randy and his brothers Marlon, Jackie, Jermaine and Tito served as pallbearers with each wearing a single spangly white glove and sunglasses.
+To honor him, Jackson and his brothers Marlon, Jackie, Jermaine and Tito served as pallbearers with each wearing a single spangled white glove and sunglasses.